When should freelancers consider to increase their hourly rates and how can they raise the hourly rates and get paid the higher rates

 I make sure an increase is never more than 25% for existing clients.

 How often should one Raise Rates?

 Not very often.
 It is better to increase rates all at once than doing a small increase every few months.

 If you are increasing rates once and if the client did not prefer to be paying an increased rate, you can offer them an increase in parts every month.
 However, still, letting your client know of an increase in the hourly rate in one go is much better.

 Can the referred client be paying higher than the referring client?

 Yes, and it completely fine.

-If your hourly rates have increased and if you are asking clients for reference, you don’t need to work for the new client at the hourly rate you work for your existing one.
-There is no harm in having more than one hourly rate.
+If your hourly rates have increased and if you are asking clients for a reference, you don’t need to work for the new client at the hourly rate you are working for an existing one.